The summit of Mount Teide. Photo: GettyImages-1030773408

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-Overall, weather conditions in Tenerife are favourable in the months when this trip is scheduled to run, with mild to warm temperatures ranging from 20-26°C on average.
-However, as always, Mother Nature is unpredictable so the best you can do is to be prepared for anything and come equipped with sunscreen, a hat and waterproofs.
+Overall, weather conditions in Tenerife are favourable in the months when this trip is scheduled to run, with mild to warm temperatures ranging from 20-26°C on average, and cooler temperatures at high altitudes.
+However, as always, Mother Nature is unpredictable, so the best you can do is to be prepared for anything and come equipped with sunscreen, a hat and waterproofs.
 Health and safety are the top priorities.
-Your host will be monitoring the weather conditions throughout the trip and may suggest alternatives if any planned activities need to be cancelled due to adverse weather.
+Your host will be monitoring the weather conditions throughout the trip and may suggest alternatives if any planned activities need to be cancelled due to adverse weather, or may change the order of days/activities around in response to the forecast conditions or the group's needs.
+The sea-kayaking and snorkelling are dependent on favourable sea conditions and are perhaps the most susceptible to bad weather - either the day order will be swapped, or an alternative land-based activity will be offered in place.

 Tap water in Tenerife is safe to drink, so please bring a 1.5-2L refillable bottle with you to avoid purchasing single-use plastic bottles locally.